A NEW IMAGE OF REALITY

 The advantage of this experiment, with respect to that proposed by Mermin, is due to the introduction of two innovative physical concepts.
 The first concerns the description of pairs of spherical loops which simulate electron-positron pairs in the spin singlet state and which provide a clear comprehension of the difference between a negative and a positive charge.
 The second concept concerns the intrinsic angular momentum of both these particles, each spinning around a number n of axes with n≥3.
 When the electron (and/or the positron) interacts with the inhomogeneous magnetic field of a Stern-Gerlach apparatus, only one of its axes called “DSA” (abbreviation of Dominant Spin Axis) will play an exclusive role in the measuring process.

-The above experiment violates the so called (by Mermin) “Baby Bell’s inequality” and could be submitted to a test, even though difficult to execute.
+The above experiment violates the so called (by Mermin) “Baby Bell’s inequality” and could be submitted to a test, even though not yet achievable with our actual technology.
 Furthermore, the introduction of the above innovative concepts (which can be clearly visualized) will offer an understandable alternative to the counter-intuitive notion of quantum states superposition (particularly in cases of incompatible measurements of spin).
 This chapter is concluding with a rational explanation of results obtainable in all Stern-Gerlach experiments.

 Supposing that one of the versions of the above experiment were confirmed and/or supposing that the properties of one of my spherical loops were accepted by the scientific community as a model of the electron, since being much more reasonable than the actual point-like model, then the principles on which QM are founded would have to be reviewed and the irrational notion of “quantum states superposition” removed in favour of the classical concept of “quantum states mixture”, as clearly comprehensible in my description.